mr-bt/manager.README/README.md

 ![Image: Holly Andres](R2003H_ANDRES.jpeg)

+## Motivations Behind This Document

+The primary motivation behind this README is to foster transparency, clarity, and understanding.
+As a manager, I believe it's crucial to communicate my values, expectations, and working style to my team.
+This document serves as a guide to help you understand what you can expect from me and what I expect from you.

+This README is also a reflection of my commitment to open communication and continuous improvement.
+It's a living document that I will update as I grow and learn.
+I encourage you to provide feedback and engage in a dialogue about its content.
+Your insights and perspectives are invaluable in helping me become a better manager and leader.

+Lastly, this document is a testament to my belief in the power of written communication.
+Writing forces clarity of thought, and a well-articulated document can serve as a reference point for future discussions and decision-making.
+It's my hope that this README will facilitate better communication and mutual understanding within our team.

+Please note that this document is not a substitute for personal interaction.
+It's a starting point for our professional relationship, and I look forward to learning and growing with you.

 ## About Me

 Hello, I'm Bruno.
 I was born in Porto, Portugal, in 1983 and have since lived in Lisbon and London.
 I'm a father to a wonderful baby boy and a partner to an amazing woman.